TMJ Treatment Options in General Dentistry

 TMJ treatment from a general dentist offers effective solutions for individuals experiencing jaw pain and discomfort.
 If you have questions or concerns about your TMJ, contact our office.
 We can schedule an appointment with our general dentist to determine the most effective treatment plan.

-Request an appointment here: https://www.jamaicadentalny.com or call Jamaica Queens Dental at (718) 416-6427 for an appointment in our Downey office.
+Request an appointment here: https://www.jamaicadentalny.com or call Jamaica Queens Dental at (718) 416-6427 for an appointment in our Richmond Hill office.

 Check out what others are saying about our dental services on Yelp: TMJ Treatment in Richmond Hill, NY.